ToshioCP/Gtk4-tutorial/gfm/Readme_for_developers.md

     $ rake html

-First, it generates pandoc's markdown files under `html` directory.
+First, it generates pandoc's markdown files under `docs` directory.
 Then, pandoc converts them to html files.
 The width and height of image files are removed.

 `index.html` is the top html file.
-If you want to clean `html` directory, type `rake cleanhtml`
+If you want to clean html files, type `rake clobber`

-    $ rake cleanhtml
+    $ rake clobber

-Every html file has stylesheet in its header.
+Every html file has a header (`<head> -- </head>`).
-This is created by `lib/lib_add_head_tail_html.rb`.
+It is created by pandoc with '-s' option.
-This script has a sample markdown code and convert it with pandoc and `-s` option.
+You can customize the output with your own template file for pandoc.
-Pandoc generates a html file with header.
+Rake uses `lib/lib_mk_html_template.rb` to create its own template.
-The script extracts the header and use it for html files.
+The template inserts bootstrap CSS and Javascript through `jsDelivr`.

-You can customize the style by modifying `lib/lib_add_head_tail_html.rb`.
+The `docs` directory contains all the necessary html files.

-`html` directory contains all the necessary html files.
+They are used in the [github pages](https://ToshioCP.github.io/Gtk4-tutorial) of this repository.

-So if you want to upload the html files to your own web site, just upload the files in the `html` directory.
+So if you want to publish this tutorial on your own web site, just upload the files in the `docs` directory to your site.

 ## Generate a pdf file